AccidentByDragon/game-jam-o-ct-2025-waves/README.md

 ## TODO
-1. Add controls and instructions point in main menu
+~~1.
+Add controls and instructions point in main menu~~
+## Optional
+1. add scoring system
-2. attmept to fix the collision knockback bugs
+2. attempt to fix the collision knockback bugs